secretGeek/til/linux/awk.md

 Okay - a nice start.

-Working with a file that contains:
+In the following examples i'll be working with a file, called `data.txt`, that contains:

 	Beth    4.00    0
 	Dan     3.75    0